North Carolina ranks as the nation’s top state business climate in 2020 in a two-way tie with Georgia, according to Site Selection magazine.

 Under the new LLC, the City of Lexington would provide $225,000 towards the $400,000 down payment of the property, valued at $2.6 million.
 Team Family Partnership would provide the additional $175,000, giving the city a majority interest in the proposed Front Street-Lexington LLC.

-This is the NEW DDAC Video - NOTE: Password to assess the video is DDAC
+This is the NEW DDAC Video - NOTE: Password to access the video is DDAC

 When the manufacturing facility for Egger Wood Products opens this fall near Lexington, the the Austria-based company will need more than 300 production workers at its first North American plant.